William Walcot: United Kingdom

 In 1906, Walcot relocated to London.
 There he was initially employed as a draughtsman for the South African architect Eustace Frere.
 He rarely returned to practical construction, designing only one London building: 61 St James's Street (1933).
-Rather, Walcot worked as an architectural draftsman, famous for his artistic presentation of other architects' designs and exhibiting his own work at the Royal Academy summer exhibitions.
+Rather, Walcot worked as an architectural draftsman, famous for his artistic presentation of other architects' designs, and developing as a watercolour painter and printmaker of architectural subjects, exhibiting his own work at the Royal Academy summer exhibitions.

+Walcot, along with his contemporary Cyril Farey, was one of the most sought after English architectural illustrators of the 1920s and 30s.
+Walcot developed his own impressionistic style in gouache and watercolour which won numerous commissions from Edwin Lutyens, Herbert Baker and Aston Webb.